GRAINS-Corn, soy ease as investors eye big U.S. harvests

 "Soybean plants are in an excellent condition so far," Commerzbank analysts said in a note.
 "Concerns about yield losses therefore seem overstated, particularly since the weather outlook can change again quickly."

 Wheat futures also were lower but holding just above their nine-year lows from earlier this month.
-CBOT September wheat declined 4-1/2 cents to $4.10-1/4 per bushel, notching their third straight session of lower prices.
+CBOT September wheat was down 5-1/4 cents at $4.09-1/2 per bushel.

-After the close of trading, an annual tour of the top spring wheat growing state of North Dakota projected wheat yields there would be lower than the record-large yields seen in 2015.
-(Additonal reporting by Colin Packham in Sydney and Gus Trompiz in Paris; editing by Dan Grebler and Marguerita Choy)
+Traders were awaiting final results due after the close of trading from a U.S. spring wheat tour in North Dakota that pointed to lower yields this year.

+(Additonal reporting by Colin Packham in Sydney and Gus Trompiz in Paris; Editing by David Evans and Dan Grebler)

 * Dominion Diamond Corporation reports Diavik diamond mine fourth calendar quarter production